unconst/DockerBitcoindLND/README.md

+# What's this?
-This repo contains the Docker-Compose and corresponding Docker files which together run go-lightning over a local and pruned Bitcoind instance on a Raspberry Pi micro computer.
-Phew!
+This repo contains the Docker tools for running go-lightning over a local + pruned Bitcoind instance on a Raspberry Pi.
 Very useful for setting up small micro services which can accept and make lightning payments.
 Hope you enjoy.

 # 0. Required Equipment
-1. Raspberry Pi3 (Pi) with internet connectivity.
+1. Raspberry Pi3 (Pi) with internet connectivity. (see: pi-README.md for help)
 1. Docker (Step 1)
 1. Docker-Compose (Step 2)
+1. This Repo + prunned Bitcoin data.

 **Note** Steps for setting up a Pi are in pi-README.md